 What are the 5 C's of employee engagement?

-Together, these five areas can help you show employees that you care about their wellbeing, build relationships and foster a sense of togetherness, encourage employees to contribute their thoughts and ideas, and better celebrate employees for the great work they do.
-This all leads to improved employee engagement.
+You show employees that you care about their wellbeing.
+You help them to build relationships and foster a sense of togetherness.
+You encourage employees to contribute their thoughts and ideas and celebrate employees for the great work they do.

 What factors improve employee engagement?